 2. We think we will lose weight

-What people may not know is that step challenges generally help us to lose weight if our heart rate goes up.
-The more our heart rate goes up, the more calories we burn, the more weight we lose.
-There are exceptions here, but that’s the guts of it for many people.
+When it comes to activity, the more our heart rate goes up, the more calories we burn, the more weight we lose.
+There are exceptions to the rule, but that’s the guts of it for most people.

-The problem is that it is possible to walk 10,000 steps with very little significant change in heart rate.
-Think of the pace that people walk around the mall at.
-Add to this that people often increase their dietary intake to match what they think has been an increase in energy expenditure from having walked for a couple of hours, at mall pace, and guesstimating incorrectly, they then consume more than they have expended.
+The problem is that it is possible to walk 10,000 steps with little change in heart rate.
+The problem is exasperated when people increase eat or drink more to match what they think has been an increase in energy expenditure from their walk, but guesstimate incorrectly and consume more than they have expended.

 There are a few easy ways to increase our heart rate.
-Some of them have the added plus of helping us burn more bodyfat even after we have finished walking. (see part 2).
-If I had to put the success of my newbie weightloss focused clients down to any one thing when it came to achieving weight loss, it would be them knowing their heart rate and working with it.
+Some of them have the added plus of helping us burn more bodyfat even after we have finished walking (see part 2).
+If I had to put the success of my new clients down to any one thing when it came to achieving weight loss, it would be them knowing about the importance of their heart rate.

-Thankfully, it’s now easy to know what our heart rate is the whole time we out walking and to set goals around it.
-This is by no means an add on to a step challenge that falls in the too hard basket.
+Thankfully, it’s now extremely easy to know what our heart rate is the whole time we out walking and to set goals around it.
+This is by no means an add on to a step Challenge that falls in the too hard basket.

 3. 10,000 steps a day is physiologically beneficial if we are sedentary all day

-What’s great for people who are sedentary much of the day is to move a little, often.
-Ideally in ways in which that they aren’t already moving and/or with a bit of intensity.
+What’s great for people who are sedentary much of the day is to move a little, often, and ideally in ways in which that they aren’t already moving and/or with a bit of intensity.

-Someone doing 10,000 steps in large hits, accumulating them all before or after work, or at lunchtime, does not, as far as research shows, combat the problems associated with sitting at a desk, driving a bus, standing on a factory line or doing not a lot of other movement for the rest of the day.
+Someone doing 10,000 steps in large hits, accumulating them all before or at lunchtime, does not, as far as research shows, combat the problems associated with sitting at a desk, driving a bus, standing on a factory line or doing not a lot of other movement for the rest of the day.

-People generally need to move hourly, ideally every half hour and that’s what goals should be built around if this is the desired end result.
+People generally need to move hourly, ideally every half hour, so that’s what goals should be built around if that’s the desired result.

 4. They are simple to understand and easy to roll out

-Most step challenges are super simple to understand and easy to roll out.
-There are clear goals and people know when they have succeeded.
-This is indeed their biggest selling feature next to ‘increasing activity levels’ and most enticing for most workplaces.
+Most step Challenges are easy to understand and easy to roll out.
+There are clear goals, and entrants know when they have succeeded.
+These are indeed their biggest selling features next to ‘increasing activity levels’ and most enticing for most workplaces.

 5. Workplace reports look great